 When serving this food, the chefs will place a big scoop of vanilla ice cream in the middle of the disc.
 Their sweetness will satisfy you immediately, but this is a semi-healthy way.

-13. Umutsima – Cassava And Corn Cake
+13. Umutsima – Cassava and Corn Cake

 If you are looking for a gluten-free dessert, Umutsima or cassava and corn cake is an ideal choice you must try.
 This delicacy usually appears at weddings, events, and special occasions.
 You can find it in the form of sweet or plain taste.